werf/werf/docs/_includes/cli/werf_deploy.md

       --ssh-key=[]:
             Use only specific ssh keys (Defaults to system ssh-agent or ~/.ssh/{id_rsa|id_dsa}, see https://werf.io/reference/toolbox/ssh.html).
 Option can be specified multiple times to
-            use multiple keys.
+            use multiple keys
   -s, --stages-storage='':
             Docker Repo to store stages or :local for non-distributed build (only :local is
             supported for now; default $WERF_STAGES_STORAGE environment).
             More info about stages: https://werf.io/reference/build/stages_and_images.html
       --tag-custom=[]:
             Use custom tagging strategy and tag by the specified arbitrary tags.
-Option can be used multiple times to produce multiple images with the specified tags.
+Option can be used multiple times to produce multiple images with the specified tags --tag-git-branch='':
-      --tag-git-branch='':
             Use git-branch tagging strategy and tag by the specified git branch (option can be
             enabled by specifying git branch in the $WERF_TAG_GIT_BRANCH)